 Let me take you through the whole procedure of buying a hydrofoil ticket and getting on the right hydrofoil.

 First of all, if you are planning to visit more than Capri town on this day (e.g. you can add Sorrento or even Pompeii to your itinerary) it is advisable to know ahead exactly which hydrofoil you will be taking to the isle of Capri Italy.

-And, again, we suggest it is one of the earliest ones.
-If your ship docks around 7, on a working day, the earliest one you will be able to catch seems to be the 8:10 hydrofoil.
+And, again, I suggest it is one of the earliest ones.
+If your ship docks around 7:00am, on a working day, the earliest one you will be able to catch seems to be the 8:10 hydrofoil.

-Here at the Mediterranean Cruise Ports Easy we suggest you leave the ship at least 30 minutes before your hydrofoils departure.
+Here at the Mediterranean Cruise Ports Easy we suggest you leave the ship at least 30 minutes prior to your hydrofoil's departure.

 Although the ticket booth and the hydrofoil dock is only 5 minutes away from the ship’s gangway, lines can get very, very busy.
 Keep in mind, that the port of Naples can accommodate up to 4-5 cruise ships in a day.
 If only one quarter of the people wants to visit Capri first thing in the morning, and they will, it’s a lot of people.

 Not to count the local tourists!
 On the hydrofoil you will notice the amount of the Japanese visitors…they loooove Capri!

 |TIP: Before you leave the ship do this: look through the window and see if the seas are calm or choppy.
 If they are even a little bit choppy, that means that on the open seas and onboard the little hydrofoil, it will be felt much more!
 If you are prone to a motion sickness, make sure you get a pill while still onboard the ship (ask the guest relations or in the infirmary) and take it ahead!|